- Professor Anthony Good

 My principal overseas field research was in Tamil Nadu, South India, though I also have long experience of Sri Lanka, as a physical chemistry lecturer and later a human rights researcher.
 I carried out very much shorter pieces of work in other parts of South and Southeast Asia on behalf of the UK's Department for International Development (DfID).
 I have also done substantial recent research in the UK, on the administrative and legal processes involved in claiming asylum.

 My initial field research in South India focused on family and kinship, and the life-cycle ceremonies surrounding puberty, marriage, and death.
 Subsequent research in a Hindu temple was concerned with the ceremonial economy linking gods, priests and worshippers, as well as daily and festival worship.

 In the 1990s I acted as a senior consultant for DfID, convening a team of Edinburgh anthropologists providing advice on NGO-implemented community development projects.
 I was also involved in policy-related work for DfID itself.

-Since 1994 I have frequently acted as an expert witness in asylum appeals involving Sri Lankans – mainly in the UK, but also in Canada, the USA, and several European countries.
-In 2003, 2006, and 2010, I made brief fact-finding visits to Sri Lanka, together with AJ Paterson – a leading immigration solicitor – to assess the human rights situation in Sri Lanka, producing reports for use as evidence in asylum appeal cases.
-In 2000/01 I carried out ESRC-funded research into uses of expert evidence in the British asylum courts, and subsequent AHRC-funded research on the asylum process in France and the UK is described below.
+From 1994 onwards I frequently acted as an expert witness in asylum appeal cases involving Sri Lankans – mainly in the UK, but also in Canada, the USA, and several European countries.
+In 2003, 2006, and 2010, I made brief fact-finding visits to Sri Lanka, together with AJ Paterson – a leading immigration solicitor – to assess the human rights situation there, producing reports for use as evidence in asylum claims.

 AHRC Research Project